 An illustrated journal can be an effective way of reporting.
 However, your report may, if you wish, demonstrate your multi-media skills.
 Sadly, these sometimes stretch no further than a shoddy (and hackneyed) Power Point presentation, an unedited video, or a crude blog.
 By all means use these and other digital media if you have the appropriate communication skills.
 You may submit your report in hard copy, electronically, on disk, or however you feel it is best presented.

 Phillips Commendation Awards are made for the accounts considered outstanding in both content and presentation.
+We would also expect to see evidence of reflection on your experiences.
 An “outstanding” account would be a joy to look at as well as informative.
 It will have substance.
 Anyone who has clearly put thought, time and effort into the content and appearance of his or her account will be an automatic candidate for a Phillips Commendation Award.
-Phillips Commendation Awards can vary between £20 and £100.
+Phillips Commendation Awards can be up to £100.

 Henry Morris had great enthusiasm for the arts of living, from cooking to literature, but particularly for music, visual art, and architecture.
 We hope that your interest in these subjects might also be extended as a result of your award.